splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/2-trailside/07-forward-declarations.md

 ## Header Files

 Header files are full of forward declarations of functions, procedures, and constants.
-If we think about the "splashkit.h" header, it tells the compiler "trust me... there is an `open_window` funtion with three parameters - a string and two doubles".
+If we think about the "splashkit.h" header, it tells the compiler "trust me... there is an `open_window` function with three parameters - a string and two doubles".
 This means you can call `open_window` and the linker is then told to look in the SplashKit library where it finds the code we have written to create this.

 :::tip[In C/C++]